 - Louis G. Jenis, MD, Chief of Spine Surgery, Massachusetts General and Newton-Wellesley Hospitals

-The Neuroscience Institute hosts a maximum of two visiting professor lectures per year, one in the fall and one in the spring.
-Invitation as a Neuroscience Institute Visiting Professor is at the discretion of the Neuroscience Institute and requires:
+The Center for Neurosciences & Spine hosts a maximum of two visiting professor lectures per year, one in the fall and one in the spring.
+Invitation as a Center for Neurosciences & Spine Visiting Professor Visiting Professor is at the discretion of the Center for Neurosciences & Spine and requires:

-For more information, please contact Kelsey Hanson, MBA, NSI Academic Specialist.
+For more information, please contact Kelsey Hanson, MBA, Manager, Research & Academics.